Table of contents

 Create or modify policies with agent-initiated communication enabled

-For your agents to continue initiating communication with Workload Security after activation, you'll need to enable agent-initiated communication on any policies the agents will use.
-You can do this by either modifying an existing policy or by creating a new one, which you'll assign to the agents.
+For your agents to continue initiating communication with Workload Security after activation, enable agent-initiated communication on any policies the agents will use.
+You can do this by either modifying an existing policy or by creating a new one.

-You can quickly create a new policy from an existing policy by right-clicking it and selecting Duplicate.
+You can create a new policy from an existing policy by right-clicking it and selecting Duplicate:

 1. On the Policies page, double-click the policy.